atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 V
 *. ‘ I I
 '■ ' \ ' '
-On his desiring to know why they shut themselves up in Such fine weather, Mrs. Selby replied, “We are very busy '' ■ I i
+On his desiring to know why they shut themselves up in Such fine weather, Mrs. Selby replied, We are very busy '' ■ I i
-‘‘ in getting things ready to go to Sir “Thomas lumley’s; arid I hope, my 1 t
-“dear, that you will' be of our party.’*
+‘‘ in getting things ready to go to Sir Thomas lumley’s; arid I hope, my 1 t dear, that you will' be of our party.’*
-“Who I!" answered he; “Why
+Who I!" answered he; Why
 I «.,
-‘‘ should I go to Sir Thomas Lum“
+‘‘ should I go to Sir Thomas Lum
-“?’*
+?’*
 I
 /
 \
 it .
-“Why not as well as we ?"
+Why not as well as we ?"
 *
-“Nay, if you come todhaf I can “give no reason for four going : nor “do I believe you can give any reason “for it yourself." '
+Nay, if you come todhaf I can give no reason for four going : nor do I believe you can give any reason for it yourself." ' 9
-9
 }
 4
-“Yes, indeed, but I can, " replied she, rather warmly : “Sir Thomas and “his family are our neighbours; and “all people visit their neighbours.
-Be“ “they are So genteel an acquain “tance, and So proper to give our “girls a notion of high life, and to teach them how to behave themselves “if ever Such a life fnould be their lot;
+Yes, indeed, but I can, " replied she, rather warmly : Sir Thomas and his family are our neighbours; and all people visit their neighbours.
+Be they are So genteel an acquain tance, and So proper to give our girls a notion of high life, and to teach them how to behave themselves if ever Such a life fnould be their lot;
 4
-‘V (and who knows what may happen)
-“that I think they will have a charm“ “opportunity to improve them“ “ ‘‘ Umph !"
+‘V (and who knows what may happen) that I think they will have a charm opportunity to improve them ‘‘ Umph !"
 9
 .
 19
-“Umph!" cried Mr. Selby; then, after a short pausc, added — “In what “very different lights we See things now, my dear? — But to answer you “circumstantially. — In the first place, “r do not See the least neceshty there
+Umph!" cried Mr. Selby; then,
+after a short pausc, added — In what very different lights we See things now, my dear? — But to answer you circumstantially. — In the first place, r do not See the least neceshty there
 I
-“is for our visiting Sir Thomas Lum
+is for our visiting Sir Thomas Lum
 /
-“as a neighbour, as his rank and “manner of life are So opposite to mine, “that we cannot be at all Suitable to “each other, probably, not agreeable.
-“A neighbour, according'to my idea of ‘‘ that character, is a person who not “only lives near me, but is of a So“ “friendly disposition : a persori “with whom I may be upon an inti “mate footinc: :.
-Now as Sir Thomas o cannot possibly be Such a neighbour “to me, I cannot think myself obliged to visit him : nor do I imagine that o
-“any of my family can with propriety
+as a neighbour, as his rank and manner of life are So opposite to mine, that we cannot be at all Suitable to each other, probably, not agreeable.
+A neighbour, according'to my idea of ‘‘ that character, is a person who not only lives near me, but is of a So friendly disposition : a persori with whom I may be upon an inti mate footinc: :.
+Now as Sir Thomas o cannot possibly be Such a neighbour to me, I cannot think myself obliged to visit him : nor do I imagine that o any of my family can with propriety visit
-“visit
 *

 20 . visit hii.
 With ree ard to the s; enteel
 O. O,
-“ness of their acq, ivaintance, I have “particular objections to it— — ab“ “of the word genteel, which has ru
+ness of their acq, ivaintance, I have particular objections to it— — ab of the word genteel, which has ru
 %
-“half - the families in England: o
+half - the families in England: o
-“People in Elis age, instead of
+People in Elis age, instead of
-** valuing themselves for the unaffcdlest. politeness of their behaviovir, Substitute a ceremonious mode of Speaking “and acting, without any meaning in' ' “Thirdly and lastly, ^ my dear, vrith re Sped): to my daughters, I re“ “hope, that they will neither wishy “nor make any. attempts to be raised.
-“above the Situation in which they were
+** valuing themselves for the unaffcdlest. politeness of their behaviovir, Substitute a ceremonious mode of Speaking and acting, without any meaning in' ' Thirdly and lastly, ^ my dear, vrith re Sped): to my daughters, I re hope, that they will neither wishy nor make any. attempts to be raised. above the Situation in which they were
 • *
 born and bred.
-I have educated them “Suitably to the little fortune I shall be “able to give them; and I hope they “will, when married to Some plain ho“ “men, know how to Set a proper, “value on the blessings of domestic
+I have educated them Suitably to the little fortune I shall be able to give them; and I hope they will, when married to Some plain ho men, know how to Set a proper, value on the blessings of domestic
-“life:
+life:
 \
 I
 ■ V